Jiggorama/Camp-Connect/README.md

 ## Post-MVP

-> Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
-This will be helpful when you return to your project after graduation!
+> I want to be able to sort campsites by features

 ***